eighttrigrams/tsfun/doc/reference.md

 * [intoObject](../test/objects/into_object.spec.ts)
 * [clone](../test/objects/clone.spec.ts)

+We talk about about tsfun Objects in contexts where we care about a composed data structure, like for example `{a: {b: [1, 2, 4], c: 'e'}`, whereas the list- and set-like data structures are concerned with the top level of the data structure.

+TODO talk about equal, arrayEquivalent, objectEquivalent, copies (copy vs clone) etc.
+Arrays can be seen as deep nested structures as well.

+TODO -Object suffixed collection functions
+TODO mention typescript index signatures and -Map suffix

-## General collection functions
+### General collection functions

 [Sources](../src/collections/coll.ts)

 * [copy](../test/collections/copy.spec.ts)

-## Ordered-list-like collection functions for Arrays
+### Ordered-list-like collection functions for Arrays

 [Sources](../src/collections/arrays_list_like.ts)